Natural resources of India

-Fishing in India is a major industrial employment for about 14.5 million people.
-India ranks second in aquaculture and third in fisheries production.
-Fisheries contributes to 1.07% of the total gross domestic product (GDP) of India.
-According to the Ministry of Fisheries, Animal Husbandry and Dairying, fish production increased from 7.52 lakh tonnes in year 1950-51 to 125.90 lakh tonnes in year 2018-19, increase in seventeen times.
-India has a long history in fishing and aquaculture.
-It has rich feathers and inland silicon resources, and a 7516.6 km long coastline.
-Inland fishery is carried out in rivers, resources and lakes.
-In Indian rivers more than 400 species of fish are found, many of which are economically important.
-Shrimp, sardines, mackerels, carangid, croakers and other varieties are available.
-Major fish species available are carp, catfish, murrel and weed fish.
-India is one of the major marine fish producers.
-In 2012–2013, 9 lakh tonnes of marine products was exported.

-Energy Reserves

 Coal

 Coal mining in India started in 1774 through the East India Company in the Raniganj Coalfield, which is along the western bank of the Damodar River in the Indian state of West Bengal.
 Growth of Indian coal mining started when steam locomotives were introduced in 1853.
 Production increased to million tonnes.
 Production reached 30 million tonnes in 1946.
 After Independence, the National Coal Development Corporation was set up and colleries were owned by the railways.
 India consumes coal mainly for the power sector.
 Other industries like cement, fertilizer, chemical and paper rely on coal for energy.